Event types in H.E.S.S.: a combined analysis for different telescope types and energy ranges: Event types definition

-\begin{itemize} \item The addition of variables that complement the traditional Hillas parameters with increased sensitivity to the time and intensity distributions in the image.
-These variables are used in the angular and energy reconstruction, and in the gamma/hadron separation.
-An improvement of 25-40\% in retention of gamma-ray signal for a similar background rejection is seen~\citep{Unbehaun:2025skr}; \item A neural network (NN) for determining the correct orientation of the image in the camera frame.
-For monoscopic reconstructions, determining the major axis of the image is not enough to break the degeneracy between the head and the tail of the ellipse.
-Improvements of 57\% in angular resolution are seen at energies $\sim 100 \, \rm{GeV}$~\citep{Unbehaun:2025skr}; \item An intensity-dependent cut for the gamma/hadron separation.
-This ensures optimal performance in different regimes and leads to a reduction of $\sim 50\%$ in the energy threshold~\citep{Unbehaun:2025skr}; \item The use of time-based cleaning instead of tailcuts cleaning.
-Specially for faint images, using the information about the time distribution can substantially contribute to retaining more signal while better rejecting background pixels.
+The monoscopic improvements are based on~\cite{Unbehaun:2025skr} and ~\cite{Celic:2025wyp} and include the following four steps: \begin{itemize} \item Variables that complement the traditional Hillas parameters with increased sensitivity to the time and intensity distributions in the image are added.
+These variables are used in the angular and energy reconstruction and in the gamma-hadron separation.
+An improvement of 25-40\% in retention of gamma-ray signal for a similar background rejection is seen~\citep{Unbehaun:2025skr}. \item A neural network (NN) for determining the correct orientation of the image in the camera frame is added.
+For monoscopic reconstructions, it is not enough to determine the major axis of the image to break the degeneracy between the head and the tail of the ellipse.
+Improvements of 57\% in angular resolution are seen at energies $\sim 100 \, \rm{GeV}$~\citep{Unbehaun:2025skr}. \item A size-dependent cut for the gamma-hadron separation is added.
+This ensures optimal performance in different regimes and leads to a reduction of $\sim 50\%$ in the energy threshold~\citep{Unbehaun:2025skr}. \item The use of time-based cleaning instead of tailcut cleaning.
+The information about the time distribution can substantially contribute to retaining more signal while better rejecting background pixels for faint images in particular.
 A $\sim 15\%$ improvement is seen in the sensitivity below 300 GeV, combined with a significant energy threshold reduction~\citep{Celic:2025wyp}. \end{itemize}